geoffmazeroff/shamazon/ProjectPlan.md

 - Search by fields other than title and description
 - Currency setting (i.e., assume raw data is in USD then allow conversion to other currencies such as DKK)
 - Deploy to Azure
+- It would be useful if the 3rd-party had more granular endpoints (e.g., something to get the headers for a product, then another to get the details)

 ## Completed
 - Explore data returned from https://dummyjson.com/products